 In addition, Karen has had varied law teaching and policy-related experiences.
 She was a recipient of a Skadden Fellowship at the National Employment Law Project and a Robert M. Cover Teaching Fellowship at Yale Law School and held an assistant professorship at Syracuse University College of Law.
 Karen also worked in management and leadership positions in not-for-profit policy and advocacy organizations.

 Karen is active in bar associations and community organizations and sits on several boards of not-for-profit organizations.
-As a co-chair of the Pro Bono and Community Service Committee of the Asian American Bar Association of New York (AABANY), she spearheads its Pro Bono Advice and Referral Clinic, a winner of the 2019 Bar Leaders Innovation Award that has served thousands of clients since its founding in December 2015, and she oversees AABANY’s ever-expanding pro bono activities.
-In addition to AABANY, Karen is also a member of National Employment Law Association – New York, the American Immigration Lawyers Association, the Federal Bar Association, and the New York City Bar Association.
+As a co-chair of the Pro Bono and Community Service Committee of the Asian American Bar Association of New York (AABANY), she spearheads its Pro Bono Advice and Referral Clinic, a recipient of the New York State Bar Association’s 2019 Bar Leaders Innovation Award that has served thousands of clients since its founding in December 2015, and she oversees AABANY’s ever-expanding pro bono activities.
+In addition to AABANY, Karen is also a member of National Employment Law Association – National and New York Chapter, the American Immigration Lawyers Association, the Federal Bar Association, and the New York City Bar Association.